What is Ontario doing to improve our drug programs?

 - to get better prices for our drugs so we can re-invest the money saved back into the system.

-Lets you schedule a 20-30 minute meeting with your pharmacist to ensure you are taking your medications safely.
+- Launched the MedsCheck program which allows you to schedule a 20-30 minute meeting with your pharmacist to ensure you are taking your medications safely.

-Promotes the proper use of prescription narcotics and other controlled substances while working to reduce drug abuse and addiction.
+- Developed the Narcotics Monitoring System to promote the proper use of prescription narcotics and other controlled substances while working to reduce drug abuse and addiction.

-Gives you a forum to provide opinions about the province’s drug policy.
+- Created a Citizens' Council to give you a forum to provide opinions about the province’s drug policy.

-Provides expert advice to the ministry to help develop drug-related policy.
+- Set up a Pharmacy Council to provide expert advice to the ministry to help develop drug-related policy.

 Through these actions, we aim to create a stronger, more effective system in five key areas: